Dickson Street

-The West Dickson Street Commercial Historic District, known as Dickson Street (historically spelled incorrectly as Dixon Street), is an area in downtown Fayetteville, Arkansas just off the University of Arkansas campus.
+The West Dickson Street Commercial Historic District, known as Dickson Street (historically spelled incorrectly as Dixon Street), is an area in downtown Fayetteville, Arkansas, just off the University of Arkansas campus.
 It is lined with multiple bars, restaurants, and shops unique to the area.
 Many large condo projects are now under construction as well.
-Dickson Street is home to the Walton Arts Center, and serves as the focal point of the Bikes, Blues, and BBQ bike festival, the third largest bike rally in the nation.

-Dickson Street is widely considered one of the two most popular entertainment districts in the state, along with the River Market District in downtown Little Rock.
+Dickson Street is home to the Walton Arts Center and is widely considered one of the two most popular entertainment districts in the state, along with the River Market District in downtown Little Rock.

 Eponym

 Dickson Street is named for Joseph L. Dickson, who arrived in Fayetteville in the 1840s.
 The move was in response to his father, Ephraim Dickson, receiving a promotion to United States Land Registrar by President James K. Polk.
 Dickson first lived on the Fayetteville square before buying a 20 acre parcel on the north edge of town, moving himself and his wife to present day Dickson Street.
 The American Civil War forced the Dicksons to flee to Texas, and their home was used as a field hospital during the Battle of Fayetteville.
 The Dicksons returned to Fayetteville after the war, but Joseph Dickson died of tuberculosis in 1868.